-I'm Athayde (Ah-ta-EE-deh), and I may help you make sense of difficult feelings and thoughts.
-We've all been there: feeling down, angry, lost, or fearful because of work, relationships, social life, or the future of the planet - I will listen to your story.
-You don't have to be in crisis or have a specific cause of dissatisfaction: people often come to therapy for insights or a better perspective.
+My aim is to help you overcome the difficulties that are holding you back and make sense of difficult emotions and thoughts.
+We've all been there: feeling down, angry, lost, or fearful because of work, relationships, anxieties, or the future of the planet - I will listen to your story.
+You don't have to be in crisis or have a specific reason for unhappiness: people often come to therapy for insights or a better perspective.

-If you think I may be able to help you, give me a ring or send a message.
-I will be happy to answer questions or arrange an initial chat to discuss your needs.
+Give me a ring or send me a message.
+I will be happy to answer questions or arrange an informal chat, free of charge.

 Training, qualifications & experience

-I am a down-to-earth psychotherapist with an integrative approach, combining the person-centred principles of mutual understanding between therapist and client with solution-orientated cognitive-behavioural methodology.
-I use a range of tools that suit the client's personality, as long as they are effective and supported by evidence-based literature.
+I am a down-to-earth psychotherapist with a flexible approach, combining person-centred principles with solution-orientated cognitive-behavioural techniques.
+I use a range of evidence-based tools to suit your personality and circumstances.

 British Association for Counselling & Psychotherapy